-I don’t paint nearly as often as I’d like to or should, particularly when I’m travelling.
+I don’t paint often when I’m travelling.
 Being pressed for time—or, more often, sheer laziness/the social media sinkhole—gets in the way.
-But every time I do, I find that it intensifies an experience.
-There’s something about capturing a place you’re passing through or a fleeting moment within the pages of a sketchbook that feels both personal and indelible.Continue reading “Travel Sketches: From Paris to Bali”
+But when I do make the time, I find that it intensifies the experience.
+There’s something about capturing a place you’re passing through in the pages of a sketchbook that feels both personal and indelible.Continue reading “Travel Sketches: From Paris to Bali”

 I was out the door by 8 o’clock, so I could be at the Galleria Borghese when it opened its doors in exactly an hour.
 It was the first Sunday of the month; I hoped to beat the crowd and spend all day taking in the works at one of Rome’s finest art galleries.